-- What Stephanie wished people asked her more of about her job.
+- What Stephanie wished people asked her more about her job.

-- How her dream of getting payed to eat pizza and travel the world came true.
+- How her dream of getting paid to eat pizza and travel the world came true.

-Click here to get the extended interview with Stephanie Ferguson on how to get the courage to leave your dream job in order to live your dream life.
+Listen to Stephanie’s extended interview where she shares how to leave your dream job in order to pursue your dream life.